Rancho del Oso Guided Hikes, Talks, & Events

 Self-Guided Grizzly Bear Trail Loop from Noon to 4 pm

 Celebrate the once-abundant California Grizzly Bear that roamed Waddell Valley.
 Throughout the day there will be crafts and activities for all ages at the Nature and History Center.
 At noon, there will be Grizzly Bear story time with activities around the fire for children and their families.
 At 2 pm, join us for a guided walk into the forest, where we will imagine what the forest might have been like with Grizzly Bears roaming around.

 Take a hike among the wildflowers of Rancho del Oso’s Waddell Valley.
 Docent naturalist Scott Peden will lead an approximately 4-mile hike to view a variety of wildflowers – there’s always something exciting in bloom!
 Photographers are easily accommodated.
 Show up with lunch, water and energy to hike!
 Hike starts at the Rancho del Oso Nature and History Center.

-“Timber was the cry…and hilarity the result” as Rancho del Oso goes Hollywood with a movie night at the Nature and History Center, featuring “The Gnome-Mobile,” made in Big Basin Redwoods State Park.
-This 1965 fantasy film features a tall tale about very small people, So join a 943 year old gnome in the redwoods (run time is 1 hour, 24 minutes)!
+Rancho del Oso goes Hollywood with movie nights at the Nature and History Center, featuring films made in Big Basin Redwoods State Park.
+Alfred Hitchcock’s 1958 classic “Vertigo” tells the tale of a detective attempting to recreate a woman in the image of his lost love (run time: 129 minutes).
 Enjoy a picnic on the porch before seeing a part of California’s oldest State Park on the silver screen at the Rancho del Oso Nature and History Center!

 Pretend, play, sing and explore!
 Bring the family and gather round the fireplace together at the Nature and History Center for a story followed by activities focused on the theme of the story.
 This 30-minute program will introduce youngsters (recommend children be at least 3) to the wonders of nature!